KeesCBakker/KnockoutAutomaticFormValueBinding/README.md

 # Knockout Automatic Form Value Binding
 Ever used KnockoutJS on an excisting form?
-Tired writing model initializer code so you form values are used by the model?
+Tired of writing model initializer code so you form values are used as initial values by the model?
 Well that's where this plugin comes in!
 Never write initializer code again.

 ## Automatic form value binding
 1. Include the plugin